Almost Optimal Variance-Constrained Best Arm Identification

 Another approach casts the risk-aware MAB problem as a {\em constrained MAB problem}, i.e., the allowable risk that the agent can tolerate is formulated as a constraint in the online optimization problem.
 This is of practical interest in high-risk settings (such as clinical trials) in which the agent demands that the arm (treatment) to be eventually selected has a risk that is strictly below a permissible threshold.
 David {\em et al.}~\cite{David2018} focused on identifying an arm with {\em almost} the largest mean among those {\em almost} satisfying an $ \alpha $-quantile constraint under the fixed confidence setting.
-The authors presented a UCB-based algorithm named RiskAverse-UCB-m-best. \citet{Chang2020} considered an average cost constraint where each arm is associated with a cost variable that is independent of the reward and analyzed the probability of pulling optimal arms.
-This approach is also related to safe bandits \citep{Wu2016,Amani2019}, where the arms are conservatively pulled to meet the safety constraint.
+The authors presented a UCB-based algorithm named RiskAverse-UCB-m-best.
+Chang~\cite{Chang2020} considered an average cost constraint where each arm is associated with a cost variable that is independent of the reward and analyzed the probability of pulling optimal arms.
+This approach is also related to safe bandits \cite{Wu2016,Amani2019}, where the arms are conservatively pulled to meet the safety constraint.
 However, safe bandits are often considered in a cumulative regret setting and the pulled arms should be safe with high probability (w.h.p.).
 A brief and current survey of taking risk into account in the study of multi-armed bandits is presented in~\cite{tan2022}.